slsheldon/ssg-bid/content/01-Calls/03-Caribbean-2016/02-eligible-countries/en.md

 + Suriname
 + Trinidad and Tobago

-### Pacific overseas territories<a name="overseas"></a>
+### Caribbean islands and territories<a name="islands"></a>

-Partners in regional consortia may include institutions in overseas territories located in the Caribbean.
+Institutions from the following non-ACP islands and territories in the Caribbean are eligible apply for funds from the BID programme as part of a [regional partnership](../eligibility#regional), provided that they meet other [eligibility requirements](../eligibility).

 + Anguilla
++ Aruba
++ Bermuda
++ Bonaire
 + British Virgin Islands
 + Cayman Islands
++ Curaçao
++ Guadeloupe
++ Martinique
 + Montserrat
++ Saba
++ Saint Martin
++ Saint Barthélemy
++ Sint Eustatius
++ Sint Maarten
 + Turks and Caicos Islands

 ### Non-ACP regional consortium partner<a name="regional"></a>

-Institutions from the following non-Caribbean ACP countries are eligible apply for funds from the BID programme as part of a [regional partnership](../eligibility#regional), provided that they meet other [eligibility requirements](../eligibility).
+Institutions from the following non-ACP countries are eligible apply for funds from the BID programme as part of a [regional partnership](../eligibility#regional), provided that they meet other [eligibility requirements](../eligibility).

 + Afghanistan
 + Albania
 + Algeria
-+ Anguilla
 + Armenia
-+ Aruba
 + [Austria](http://www.gbif.org/country/AT/participation)
 + Azerbaijan
 + Angola